 Rising seniors who will be applying to competitive colleges this fall are almost sure to soon face the question, “Which is better, the Common App or the Coalition App?”

 This budding rivalry isn’t quite yet on par with Coke vs. Pepsi, Ford vs. Chevy, or Nike vs. Reebok.
 Rather, the case of the Common App vs. the Coalition App better resembles one of those start-up business tales that we all love, where a feisty newcomer tries to dethrone the industry goliath.
 You know—the storyline where a bunch a geniuses toil away in a garage, pursuing an innovation that will bring some mighty corporate giant to its knees.
-Except in this version, the feisty upstart (the Coalition App) happens to have the backing of just about every college and university in the country that boasts a total endowment ending in “billion.”
+Except in this version, the feisty upstart (the Coalition App) happens to have the backing of just about every college and university in the country that boasts a combined endowment of countless billions of dollars.

 The Common App in a nutshell

 In 1975, a small grouping of private colleges, possessing both overlapping admissions requirements and applicant pools, forged an agreement to develop a common application form that could be Xeroxed and submitted to all schools within the cohort.
 By the mid-1990s, the movement began to spread to more and more institutions and soon the Common Application migrated online, started to include public schools, and switched from being volunteer-run to an incorporated non-profit.
 Growth has continued throughout the 21st century, as the number of participating schools has more than doubled in the past decade leading to its present number of member schools—740 institutions.
 Out of these, roughly one-third will only accept the Common App.